 Tempe Micro Estates - Monthly Construction Updates

 Construction began in late November 2020.
-Expected completion is late-summer 2021.
+Expected completion is late 2021.

 Learn more about this first-of-its-kind project and how to purchase a home at Tempe Micro Estates on our project information page.

 This page is updated at the beginning of every month reflecting the work completed the month prior.
 For up-to-the-minute updates, contact David Crummey and schedule a site tour.